 The man or woman not born again, and therefore “without the Spirit” of God, does not accept or properly understand the things of God.
 They are “discerned only through the [Holy] Spirit.”
 So the world of unbelievers in the midst of which the Lord’s people live is a population set on following the promptings of the world, the flesh, and the devil.
 Unrepentant unbelievers hear the things of God and “consider them foolishness,” to their eternal calamity.

 By contrast, the Lord’s followers have the Bible, the Word of God, to guide us.
 And we have the Spirit of God to bear witness to our spirit concerning the things of God (Romans 8:16).
 As the Holy Spirit and the Word of God have their beneficial effect upon us, we find that “we have the mind of Christ.”
 His mindset was distinctly heavenly; so must ours be as we draw upon the infinite wisdom of His mind.

-Contrary to the rude, mocking statement in our article’s title, the more heavenly minded we are, the more earthly good we will be.
+Contrary to the rude, mocking statement in our article’s title — "He's So Heavenly Minded He's No Earthly Good" or the similar "Don't be so heavenly minded" — the more heavenly minded we are, the more earthly good we will be.
 And we have God’s Word … God’s Spirit … and the mind of Christ to allow us to live godly, fruit-bearing lives on this earth, and then to go on to a glorious eternal reward in the presence of God Almighty and His Son Jesus Christ.
 In closing, be determined to be heavenly minded!
 You’ll be blessed both here in time and in all eternity.

 ©2018, James H. Feeney.